 Cutting Costs by $800,000 a Year

 OpenEye Scientific is saving money by taking advantage of Amazon EC2 Spot Instances to use unused Amazon EC2 capacity at a discounted cost.
-“By using Amazon EC2 Spot Instances, we saved $800,000 last year,” says Bruce.
+“By using Amazon EC2 Spot Instances, we save more than $800,000 annually,” says Geballe.
 “Our customers benefit from that cost savings as well, because EC2 Spot Instances give them the ability to be more flexible.
-Whether they need to generate images in milliseconds or perform complex chemistry operations taking many hours, they now have the cost flexibility they need.”
+Whether they need to execute simple chemical filtering s in milliseconds or perform complex chemistry operations taking many hours, they now have the cost flexibility they need.”

 About OpenEye Scientific

 OpenEye Scientific Software is a developer of drug discovery software headquartered in Santa Fe, New Mexico.